 No medicine is risk free.
 However, most studies report mild side effects from glucosamine, chondroitin, and turmeric which resolve once the medication is discontinued.
 The most common side effects are nausea, diarrhea, and stomach pain.
 Serious adverse effects are very rare.
 They are considered to be much safer than traditional pain meds or anti-inflammatory drugs (NSAIDs), which can cause stomach ulcers, high blood pressure, kidney problems, or intestinal bleeding, especially if taken for long periods of time.

 There has not been agreement among studies nor a recommendation by the FDA regarding the dosage.
 However, many current studies follow the GAIT study protocol of 1500 mg glucosamine and 1200 mg chondroitin sulfate orally per day.
 This dose combination is widely available in retail stores today.
 Also many studies suggest that 3 to 6 months of treatment is needed to determine if the product is helping.

 In the trials of turmeric, the dosage was not standardized.
 We therefore cannot conclude what is the best dose to take.
 However, many trials used 1000 mg per day of curcumin, and adverse events were uncommon at this dose.
 Very high doses are not advisable due to potential side effects.

 What is the bottom line on these supplements?

 Hopefully, future studies will clarify the picture.
-Currently, we think that glucosamine and chondroitin can help reduce arthritis pain in some patients, but the products have to be taken for several months to find out.
+Currently, I think that glucosamine and chondroitin can help reduce arthritis pain in some patients, but the products have to be taken for several months to find out.
 These supplements certainly do not work for everyone, and they are not a “cure” for arthritis.
-We also think that they have low side effects and are considered to be safer than NSAIDs (non-steroidal anti-inflammatory drugs).
+I also think that they have low side effects and are safer than NSAIDs (non-steroidal anti-inflammatory drugs).
+I also think that turmeric can be helpful to reduce inflammation and arthritis symptoms.
 Please talk to your doctor if you have more questions.